Houston DWI Lawyer

 Contact a Houston DWI Lawyer Today!

 Guy L. Womack & Associates, P.C. is based in Houston and takes on DWI cases throughout Texas.
 Drunk driving is a common offense but may have serious consequences, including driver’s license suspension or revocation, imprisonment, fines, and much more.
-By applying particular knowledge of Texas DWI law and utilizing legal experience in your favor, the attorneys at Guy L. Womack & Associates, P.C. can work to defend you against a conviction and harsh penalties, including those for felony DWI charges, multiple DWI charges, and underage DWI.
+By applying particular knowledge of Texas DWI law and utilizing legal experience in your favor, the Houston DWI lawyers at Guy L. Womack & Associates, P.C. can work to defend you against a conviction and harsh penalties, including those for felony DWI charges, multiple DWI charges, and underage DWI.

 You do not have to lose your license and face imprisonment simply because you have been arrested and charged with drunk driving.